RaulSimpetru/MoodTrackerApp/README.md

 # MoodTracker
-A android app that will help you to track your mood and export it as a jpeg
+My first android app is a basic mood tracking app.
+You can select between 10 moods and export the hole year as a jpeg to print it for a poster or share it or whatever.